Justin-Conner/GIS_Projects/ReadMe.md

-I choose to use Vanilla Js for this project so the test I wrote must be viewed in the browser dev tools "console" by opening the file test.html in the root folder.

 In a real world setting for Surdex I would be using custom API data from Surdex sources I'm assuming, so the API would be different than it is with google.